 The Manager level recognizes positions that provide full line and functional management responsibility for a division or program area within a department.

 Receives administrative direction from assigned management.

-Exercises direct supervision over supervisory, professional, technical, and clerical personnel.
+Exercises direct supervision over supervisory, professional, technical, and clerical staff.

 EXAMPLES OF ESSENTIAL DUTIES

 Duties may include, but are not limited to, the following:

 Develop and implement goals, objectives, policies, and procedures.

 Plan, organize and direct assigned information systems activities including planning, implementation, support, and troubleshooting.

 Evaluate and prepare recommendations on requests for systems development and equipment or the feasibility of computer applications.

 Coordinate communications and working relationships with internal customers, outside service providers and other agencies.